-At a meeting in London recently, I was among dozens of expats from all around the world.
-Many took offense to being described that way…to being called “expats.”
+At a meeting in London a little while ago, I was among dozens of expats from all around the world.
+Many took offense to being described that way… to being called “expats.”
 They found the term derogatory; however, not for the reason people typically object to the word.

 Some among the group in London who’d chosen to live in countries other than the ones where they’d been born weren’t worried about people thinking they were no longer loyal to their homelands.
 They objected to the description because, they argued, they have embraced local life in the new places where they’re living.
 They’ve become part of the local social and economic scenes and want that transition recognized.

 I’d never encountered this position before.